firmhouse/firmhouse-sdk/README.md

 - A custom self service center example can be found [here](./examples/nextjs/self-service-center).

 - It can be used with both plan based and order based projects.
 It needs write access token for both those project types.

+- The following environment variables should be configured:

+`NEXT_ORDER_BASED_FIRMHOUSE_WRITE_ACCESS_TOKEN`: Write access token for smart order based example

+`NEXT_PLAN_BASED_FIRMHOUSE_WRITE_ACCESS_TOKEN`: Write access token for product as a service example

-You can configure those through `NEXT_ORDER_BASED_FIRMHOUSE_WRITE_ACCESS_TOKEN` and `NEXT_PLAN_BASED_FIRMHOUSE_WRITE_ACCESS_TOKEN` environment variables.
-It also needs `NEXT_SSC_JWT_SIGNING_KEY` environment variable to be configured.
-That is used as JWT signing secret for the Self service center login tokens.
+`NEXT_SSC_JWT_SIGNING_KEY`: JWT signing secret for the Self service center login tokens.

+`NEXT_PUBLIC_SITE_URL`: Base URL for the self service center.
+It will be used for the email link.

 - You can start the example app by running: